Braided surfaces and their characteristic maps: Spherical functions and proof of Theorem

 Now the Frobenius reciprocity (see \cite{Savage}, Thm.
 1.4.9) gives us

 Consider the matrix coefficients associated to irreducible representations of $\mathfrak G$ into finite dimensional vector spaces $V$ and vectors $v, w$ arising from a basis of $V^K$.
 According to (\cite{Cecherini}, Lemma 3.6.3) matrix coefficients of this form are orthonormal in $L(H)$.
-Since they are $\sum_{j\in J}m_j^2$ elements of $L(H\backslash H/K)$, it follows that they form a basis of $L(K\backslash H/K)$.
+Since they are $\sum_{j\in J}m_j^2$ elements of $L(K\backslash H/K)$, it follows that they form a basis of $L(K\backslash H/K)$.
+In particular, the basis functions separate points of $K\backslash H/K)$, as the set of all functions in $L(K\backslash H/K)$ does separate.

-The compact case follows as in the finite case from the Peter-Weyl theorem.
-Now the matrix coefficients are dense in the space $L^2(G)$, the spherical functions are spanning the space of $L^2$-class functions while $L^2(G)=\oplus W^{\dim W}$ is the direct sum of all irreducible representations $W$ of $G$ with multiplicity equal to their dimension. \end{proof}
+The proof in the case where $H$ is a compact Lie group follows the same lines as in the finite case, now using instead the Peter-Weyl theorem.
+For instance, matrix coefficients are dense in the space $L^2(G)$, the $H$-spherical functions are spanning the space of $L^2$-class functions while $L^2(G)=\oplus W^{\dim W}$ is the direct sum of all irreducible representations $W$ of $G$ with multiplicity equal to their dimension.
+We leave details to the reader. \end{proof}

 This method provides an infinite family of spherical functions for the case where $M_{\mathfrak G}(\Sigma, B)=\mathfrak G\backslash \mathfrak G^k/\mathfrak G$, when $B\neq \emptyset$ and $\pi_1(\Sigma\setminus B)$ is a free group of rank $k-1$.
-Specifically we consider the set $V_i, i\in \widehat{\mathfrak G}$ of all isomorphisms types of irreducible representations of $G$.
+Specifically we consider the set $V_i, i\in \widehat{\mathfrak G}$ of all isomorphisms types of irreducible representations of $\mathfrak G$.
 Then $V_{i_1}\otimes \cdots V_{i_k}$ form a representation of $\mathfrak G^k$.
 We should restrict to those unitary representations for which $V_{i_1}\otimes \cdots \otimes V_{i_k}$ has a fixed $\mathfrak G$-vector.
 For each $u,v\in B_I$ in some basis $B_I$ of the space of $\mathfrak G$-invariants $H^0(\mathfrak G, V_{i_1}\otimes \cdots \otimes V_{i_k})$ we have the spherical function

 where $I=(i_1,\ldots,i_k)$.
 The (infinite) set of all such functions will separate points of $M_{\mathfrak G}(\Sigma, B)=\mathfrak G\backslash \mathfrak G^k/\mathfrak G$.
 It is now easy to construct a single function taking values in the series in several variables with matrix coefficients: